 Article 20 of the new law requires listed entities to report annually to their shareholders about their activities with respect to measures to counter tax evasion.

-For more information, contact a tax professional with Fidal* in France or with KPMG in the United States:
+For more information, contact a tax professional with Fidal* in France or with the KPMG member firm in France:

 Audrey-Laure Illouz | + 33 (0) 1 55 68 14 95 | firstname.lastname@example.org